What Is Pau d’Arco?

-Pau d’arco (Handroanthus impetiginosus), also known as the “pink trumpet tree,” is a species of Tabebuia tree that grows in Central and South America.
-It’s incredibly dense and rot-resistant wood is used by native peoples to make hunting bows.
+Pau d’arco (Tabebuia impetiginosa or Tabebuia avellanedae), also known as the “pink trumpet tree,” is a species of Tabebuia tree that grows in Central and South America.
+It’s incredibly dense and rot-resistant wood is used by native people to make hunting bows.
 The inner bark of the tree has been used medicinally for centuries, and modern science has also discovered some incredible healing properties of this tree’s inner bark including powerful detoxification properties.
 For this reason, we have included Pau d'Arco as a key formula in our line of Detox Supplements and a key ingredient in our Liver Detox Tonic.

 Also known as taheebo or lapacho, pau d’arco has long been used to treat a range of ailments.
-As a supplement, it’s marketed to reduce inflammation and promote weight loss, though this only scratches the surface of this herb’s incredible healing potential.
+As a supplement, it’s often marketed to reduce inflammation and promote weight loss, though this only scratches the surface of this herb’s incredible healing potential.
 Native tribes have traditionally used the inner bark of this tree as a treatment for stomach, skin, and inflammatory conditions.
 Pau d’Arco is used as a great antimicrobial, especially anti-candida.
 It is also used for diabetes, ulcers, stomach inflammation (gastritis), liver ailments, asthma, bronchitis, joint pain, hernias, boils and for treating wounds.
-Several compounds called naphthoquinones — mainly lapachol and beta-lapachone — have been isolated from this inner bark and are thought to be responsible for its purported benefits.
+Several compounds called naphthoquinones — mainly lapachol and beta-lapachone — have been isolated from this inner bark and are thought to be responsible for its many health benefits.

 Pau d’arco may also help with weight loss.
 Studies in mice have demonstrated that pau d’arco extract inhibits pancreatic lipase, an enzyme that helps your body digest and absorb dietary fat.
 Blocking it reduces fat digestion — resulting in fewer absorbable calories.
 In one 16-week study, mice fed pau d’arco extract lost significantly more weight than those on a placebo — despite no changes in food intake.
 Similarly, in a trial involving mice fed a high-fat diet, the extract protected against increases in body weight.

-While native people have used this plant medicine for thousands of years, there is still much research to be done on this medicinal herb.
+While native people of South America have used this plant medicine for thousands of years, there is still much research to be done on this medicinal herb.
 However, current studies have revealed it to be a great supplement for supporting weight loss, fighting infections in the body, reducing inflammation, aiding in detoxification, killing parasites, and it has a long history of use among tribes in the Amazon rainforest for a wide range of ailments.